 Are there places to stop for lunch?

-It depends on which route you are walking, but our Macs App will show the locations of all our recommended stopping points and point you in the direction of what days a packed lunch is recommended!
-Luckily the Cotswolds is the ideal place to stock up on packed lunch goods.
-Not only will most of your accommodations be happy to make you a packed lunch, but there are some fantastic bakeries in the towns you will stay so that you can stock up on some delicious, fresh goods for your day on the trail.
+Yes!
+It can depend on which route you are walking of course, but our Macs App will show the locations of all our recommended stopping points and point you in the direction of what days a packed lunch is recommended!
+Luckily the Cotswolds has many country pubs, cafes and restaurants along the way and most towns and villages will have shops to stock up on packed lunch goods.

 Where can I get the best cream tea?